Redcurrants: A guide to the planting, care, harvesting and pruning of this easy to grow fruit

 Fertilising:

 Redcurrants are relatively low-maintenance, but they do benefit from a yearly feeding.
-I used a balanced, slow-release fertiliser in early spring.
+I used a balanced, slow-release fertiliser in early spring just as the flowers are beginning to appear.

 • Red currants benefit from a light application of fertiliser in the spring.